okeefe123/Metropolitan-Transportation-Commission/README.md

 4. Use document context of found attributes to identify potential zones to which they are applicable.

-# Project 2: Attribute Classifier
+# Project 2: Policy Attribute Classifier

 ### Goals: